French, Belgian bonds underperform as SNB drops euro/franc cap

-* Italy launches new 30-year bond to tap yield hunt (Updates prices, adds comment)
+* Italy prepares to sell 30-year bond to tap yield hunt (Recasts with bond market moves after SNB scraps franc ceiling)

 LONDON, Jan 15 (Reuters) - French and Belgian bonds underperformed their euro zone peers on Thursday after the Swiss National Bank unexpectedly dropped its limit on the franc’s exchange rate against the euro, meaning it will buy less euro-denominated debt.